How to Install WordPress on Subdomain: 2 Proven Methods

 Here are the steps to create a subdomain via Hostinger’s hPanel:

-- Log in to hPanel and click on Hosting on the navigation bar.
-Find your domain name and click the Manage button.
+- Log in to hPanel and click on Websites on the navigation bar.
+Then select the Manage button near your domain.

 - On the Subdomains page, enter a new subdomain name in the Create a New Subdomain section.
 You can also specify a custom folder name for it by checking the Custom folder for subdomain box.
 Once finished, click Create.